 - The $16,728 Social Security Bonus You Cannot Afford to Miss

 - The Must-Read Trump Quote on Social Security

 - 10 Reasons Why I'm Selling All of My Apple Stock

 John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
-John Bromels owns shares of Amazon and Tesla.
-The Motley Fool owns shares of and recommends Amazon, FedEx, and Tesla.
-The Motley Fool recommends First Solar.
+John Bromels owns shares of AMZN and Tesla.
+The Motley Fool owns shares of and recommends AMZN, FDX, and Tesla.
 The Motley Fool has a disclosure policy.